 - Electric Mantle Fireplace – For a fireplace that looks the most like a traditional open-hearth fireplace, you would want to get one of these mantel packages for a flat wall.
 With these, you have the fireplace and a mantel that surrounds it.

-- TV Stand Fireplace – These are TV stands that actually have fireplaces built into the body of them.
+- TV Stand Fireplace – These are TV stands that actually have fireplaces built into the body.
 The advantage here is that you are saving space because you are combining two different types of furniture within your home.
-The downside is that sometimes the fireplace inside can be not nearly as good as the ones that are standalone units for the wall or corner.
+The downside is that sometimes the fireplace inside will not be nearly as good as the ones that are standalone units for the wall or corner.

-- Corner TV Stand Fireplace – These are just the corner version of a TV stand fireplace.
-These have the same upsides as them, as well as the same downside.
+- Corner TV Stand Fireplace – These are just the corner version of a TV stand fireplace with the advantages and disadvantages.
 If you are thinking about one of these, you should really consider getting a normal corner fireplace that isn’t inside of a stand and then putting your TV on top of it.